These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Watercolor Paints

 There are so many brands of watercolor paint.
-I'm only listing artist quality paints because they're easier to work with, especially for beginners.
+I’m only listing artist-quality paints because they’re easier to work with, especially for beginners.

 Daniel Smith Paints

-If you're in the United States, Daniel Smith watercolor paint is the best.
-It's a bit pricy, but the quality is top-notch.
-A lot of the colors have special properties that react to the paper or water in fun ways.
+A lot of the colors have special properties that react to paper or water in fun ways.
 This is truly my favorite paint.

-If they're new to watercolor painting, get them the Essentials set, which contains every color they need for mixing.
-If they're not beginner watercolorists, choose something a bit more fun like the Primatek Set or All That Shimmers set.
+If they’re new to watercolor painting, get them the Essentials set, which contains every color they need for mixing.

-Schminke Watercolor Paint
+Schminke Watercolor Paint – SPLURGE

 Finetec Iridescent Watercolor Paint